kaaproject/kaa/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 #### Configuration ###

-The configuration should match the following Avro schema.
 First, create a [facebook application](https://developers.facebook.com/products/login/), then specify its application ID and [secret](https://developers.facebook.com/docs/graph-api/securing-requests) in the configuration.

+The following Avro schema defines the configuration.

 ```json
 {